jeff-d-wang/IME/README.md

 # IME

-OOD Assignment 5
+## OOD Assignment 5
-Update: 6/17/22
+### Update: 6/17/22

-Model:
+## Model Package:
-In our model, it now contains a filter package, a lambda package, a picture package, a pixel package, a transformation package, and the ImageUtil class.
+In our model, it now contains a filter package, a picture package, a pixel package, a transformation package, the ImageUtil class, and the IPixelLambda class.

-ImageUtil class:
+### ImageUtil class:
 In the ImageUtil class, what was modified was the read and write methods can now read and write to different image types such as png, bmp and jpg.
 It continues to support reading and writing from file types of ppm.
+Originally, we thought that alpha values would be used and thus causing a need for different types of pixels and pictures, but we realized that this was not the case in our situation.
+So now, instead of the IPicture class handling its conversion to a file format, we let the ImageUtil class manage such.
+It can now handle conversion of once ppm file pictures to now other supported formats.

-Picture Package:
+### Picture Package:
 The picture package was modified, and it now contains a IPicture interface, a IPictureModel interface, a PictureImpl class and a PictureModel class.

 IPicture now represent an interface picture class with rgb values.
+This was decided as such because now we know that we should only be working with RGB values and thus, all pictures share those qualities.
 In the IPicture interface, the new methods are:
 - blur() which blurs a given image
 - sharpen() which sharpens a given image
 - greyscale() which applies a greyscale transformation on an image
 - sepia() which applies a sepia transformation on an image.

-The previous greyscale(String component) method which greyscales the picture according to a given component was renamed to component(String component) because a greyscale transformation is different from a componenet transformation such as a red greyscale modification.
+The previous greyscale(String component) method which greyscaled the picture according to a given component was renamed to component(String component) because a greyscale transformation is different from a component transformation such as a red greyscale modification.
+This causes for some minor alteration with naming convention across the code like in the controller (Runnable) but it isn't something to worry about.

 The toFile(String filename) method from earlier was removed because the write method in the ImageUtil class can support this functionality.
+The reason being was mentioned before but ultimately a IPicture should represent all pictures possible and the ImageUtil class should focus on converting a picture to file formats.

 The IPictureModel interface are representative of a collection of Pictures that are constantly being added and retrieved by the controller.
 Each of those pictures handle functionality.
-This class replaces the previous PictureModel class we had in our A4 implementation.
+This interface now gets implemented by the PictureModel class to add flexibility.
 This class now has the
 methods: putPicture(String name, IPicture picture) and getPicture(String name) which puts a given picture value to a new key name in pictures and returns the picture value of a given key name, respectively.

 The previous abstract RGBPicture class was removed because the original implementation idea was to create a new class for every type of picture (png, jpg, ppm, bmp) and override the toFile() method for each class.
-However, the writeFile() method in ImageUtils supports this functionability and hence, we removed the abstract RGBPicture class and just had PPMPicture implement IPicture.
+However, after our realization that we would only need to be working with RGB values and nothing more/less (like HVI or alpha values), we could bridge the gap between an implemention of a picture to the interface closer in a more intelligent way.
+Now, the writeFile() method in ImageUtils supports this functionality and hence, we removed the abstract RGBPicture class and just had PPMPicture implement IPicture.

 The previous PPMPPicture class was renamed to PictureImpl and continues to implement IPicture.
 Since the abstract RGBPicture class was removed, setPixel() is no longer an abstract method.
-So PictureImpl is now what a default picture with RGB values and functions to support it.
+So PictureImpl is now what a default picture with RGB values and functions is.
 The flaw with the last design was that we were thinking too far and deep into what it meant to be a picture and assumed that pixels could also be measured in values other than rgb.
-Thus, operations that relied on RGB values needed to be in different sublclasses, creating layers of unnecessary abstractions if we were to somehow face HEX values in the future, we could just convert them into RGB values or just add more values by extending the PictureImpl class.
+Thus, operations that relied on RGB values needed to be in different subclasses, creating layers of unnecessary abstractions.
+If we were to somehow face HEX values in the future, we could just convert them into RGB values or just add more values by extending the PictureImpl class.
+The overall structure of IPicture and its child classes makes much more sense and is easier to work with.

 The PictureModel class implements the IPictureModel interface.
 Nothing has been modified in this class.

-Pixel Package:
+### Pixel Package:
 The pixel package contains a IPixel interface and a PixelImpl class.
 The abstract RGBPixel class was removed because the original implementation idea was that there would be more than one type of pixels that would need to be supported such as RGB pixel and a ARGB pixel.
 However, since there